aishwarya25-dev/Weather-App/README.md

    const apiKey = "YOUR_OPENWEATHER_APIKEY";
 ```

-4. Open `index.html` in your browser — that's it, no build step or dependencies needed.
+4. Open `index.html` in your browser.

-> **Note:** This is a static frontend-only project, so the API key is visible in `config_api.js`.
-For a learning/portfolio project this is fine since it uses a free, rate-limited OpenWeather key — but in a production app, API keys should always be handled server-side.

 ## What I Learned